TsoHost was founded in 2003 by the Paragon Internet Group. And to date, they have more than 250,000 customers.

 Last but not least, they reserve the right to change or adjust pricing at any point in time.
 That means even though your next renewal period won’t cost you more right now… it doesn’t mean that will be the case in the near future.

-TsoHost has three customer support options: live chat, telephone, and ticketing.
+TsoHost has two customer support options: live chat and ticketing.
 Besides that, they also have a vast knowledge base.

 Sounds good, right?